code2love/Farn/README.md

 make
 ```

-After successfull compelation you can generate a nice fractal by execution `./Farn`.
+After successfull compilation you can generate a nice fractal by execution `./Farn`.